Happy emotions

 Experiencing positive emotions like happiness, love, and optimism benefits us in many ways:

-Increased Sense Of Well-Being
+Increased Sense of Well-Being

 Positive emotions lead to an overall increase in our sense of well-being and life satisfaction.